mbborromeo/react-notes-list/README.md

 Local Storage is on web-browser.

 ## To Do
-Fix CSS for Homepage so long notes are truncated with elipsis.
+- Fix CSS for Homepage so long notes are truncated with elipsis

-Setup Eslint for code consistency and checking React-Hooks rules.
+- Setup Eslint for code consistency and checking React-Hooks rules
+- Break AddForm into smaller re-usable components for select dropdown and textarea

 ## Available Scripts